odenzo/ibkr-flexquery-client-lib/README.md

 This uses IBKR Verion 3 API.
 It has both Scala 3 and ScalaJS cross-compilation, but the XML support is still a bit weak on ScalaJS side.

+Not much to this, other than it handles the retrying in case report is still being processed.
+Tags the report with the report kind and just returns the XML, CSV, TSV etc in String form.

 ## Instructions for FlexQueries